Azure App registration

 Email Template

-After installation, a new email template appears under Settings->Email Templates with the name PowerBi Export Orders Mail
+After installation a new email template appears under Settings → Email Templates with the name PowerBi Export Orders Mail.
+You can insert your own text.
+There are no variables available in this template.

 Export Orders to PowerBI